A split step Fourier/discontinuous Galerkin scheme for the Kadomtsev--Petviashvili equation: Description of the numerical method

 As a first step, we split equation (\ref{eq:KP-evolution}) into a linear part

 and a nonlinear part

 The former is solved using fast Fourier transform (FFT) techniques (we denote the solution for the initial value $u^{0}$ at time $\tau$ as $\mathrm{e}^{\tau A}u^{0}$).
 The numerical method proposed for the latter is described in detail in the remainder of this section (we denote the solution for the initial value $u^{0}$ at time $\tau$ as $\varphi_{\tau}^{B}(u^{0})$).

-In the present work we will exclusively use the second order accurate Strang splitting scheme
+Before proceeding, let us emphasize that even if the solution to equation (\ref{eq:KP-evolution}) is sufficiently regular, shocks (i.e.~discontinuous solutions) can develop as equation (\ref{eq:nonlinear-part}) is integrated in time.
+Since our algorithm for Burgers' equation is not equipped to handle such discontinuous solutions, this imposes a restriction on the step size $\tau$.
+Note, however, that this is \textit{not} a CFL condition as the restriction only depends on properties of the solution (and not on the grid size).
+In any case, numerical simulations conducted in \cite{einkemmer2015} show that for the KP equation, the problem we are ultimately interested in, this is not an issue.
+More precisely, the step size is dictated by accuracy constraints and we are able to take comparable or even larger time steps to what has been reported in the literature (for exponential integrators or implicit numerical methods, see for example \cite{klein2011}).